pschraut/UnityTexture2DArrayImportPipeline/README.md

 The import pipeline registers these input textures as dependencies.
 This means if a texture that is used by a Texture2DArray asset changes, the Texture2DArray asset gets reimported automatically as well.

-It's a really neat feature, as you don't need to hit rebuild button to update the Texture2DArray every time you change one of its input textures.
+It's a really neat feature, as you don't need to hit a rebuild button to update the Texture2DArray every time you change one of its input textures.

 ## Platform handling